LordMoMA/Cracking-Coding-Questions-by-Patterns/Patterns-C/Backtracking.md

 free(res); // Then free the array of strings
 ```

+The line path[*pathSize] = '\0' is used to add a null character at the end of the current string stored in path.

+In C, strings are arrays of characters, and the end of the string is marked by a special character: the null character, which is represented as '\0'.
+This is a convention in C programming to denote the end of a string.

+When you're building a string character by character, like in a backtracking algorithm, you need to manually add this null character at the end of your string once you're done building it.
+This is what path[*pathSize] = '\0' does: it adds the null character at the position *pathSize in the path array, effectively marking the end of the string.

+This is important because many functions in the C standard library (like printf, strcpy, etc.) expect strings to be null-terminated.
+They keep reading characters until they encounter a '\0', so if you don't add one, they could read past the end of your actual data, leading to undefined behavior.

+Solution:

 ```c
 void backtrack(int left, int right, char* path, char*** res, int* returnSize, int* pathSize) {
     if (left == 0 && right == 0) {